 It’s also popular for sheet metal and small consumables such as car panels, nuts, screws, wires, etc.

 One disadvantage of galvanized steel is that you must use it in applications that won’t exceed 392 °F (200 °C).
 After that, the heat-sensitive zinc coating will lose strength and start to erode.
 The steel underneath has much higher heat resistance.

 Galvanization is “smart” because it protects the covered steel in two ways:

-- The interesting fact is that zinc can also protect slightly exposed steel.
-That’s because zinc can absorb the tiny electrochemical reactions that create rust.
-This is based on the galvanic corrosion process (Wikipedia link) and works well up to 3/16″ (4.8 mm) of exposed metal.
+- Zinc can also protect slightly exposed steel.
+That’s because zinc absorbs the tiny electrochemical reactions that create rust.
+This is based on the galvanic corrosion process (Wikipedia) and works well up to 3/16″ (4.8 mm) of exposed metal.

-There are many methods to galvanize steel: hot-dip, thermal spray, galvanneal, electrogalvanization, and cold galvanization.
+There are many ways to galvanize steel: hot dip, thermal spray, galvanneal, electrogalvanization, and cold galvanization.

 Let’s look at the two most popular methods:

 - The hot-dip method is the oldest and most widely used process, in which the steel is dipped in molten zinc.
-This method creates a thick zinc coating suitable for large workpieces and harsh environments.
+It creates a thick zinc coating suitable for large workpieces and harsh environments.
 As a result, the hot-dip method provides excellent rustproofing results, suitable even for marine applications.

 How to tell if your metal is galvanized?

 It’s easy to tell hot-dipped galvanized steel by its external appearance.
 It has a matte-gray color and a characteristic crystallized pattern known as spangle.
 Furthermore, additional chromic acid treatments for enhanced corrosion resistance add a green-bluish iridescent look.